 Highest Rank: Pvt.

-In the summer of 1862 the 5’6”, darkly complexioned Wisconsin farmer enlisted in the U.S. Army.
-Private Seymour’s nearly three years of service appear to have been primarily influenced by liver disease, which he contracted at Danville, KY in January, 1863, as well as back and kidney problems, which beset him late the same year in Knoxville, TN.
-These and perhaps other ailments would result in his spending time in hospitals on a number of occasions.
-Perhaps it was the amount of time he was spending in the hospital that prompted his being detailed as a nurse for a period in one Danville facility.
+Private Seymour’s nearly three years of service appear to have been primarily influenced by liver disease, which he contracted at Danville, KY in January, 1863.
+He suffered as well from back and kidney problems which beset him late the same year in Knoxville, TN.
+These and perhaps other ailments would result in his spending time in military hospitals on a number of occasions.
+Perhaps it was the amount of time he was spending in the hospital that prompted his being detailed as a nurse in one Danville facility.

 Buried at Grand Army of the Republic Cemetery Snohomish

 ©2016 Civil War Veterans Buried In Washington State • All Rights Reserved.